oracle-samples/maa/wls-hydr/README.md

 - If your WLS/FMW domain is using a database, use the steps at https://github.com/oracle-samples/maa/tree/main/fmw_schemas_exp_imp to run an Oracle Data Pump export from the primary DataBase and an Oracle Data Pump import to an Oracle DataBase in OCI (refer to the export_fmw.sh and import_fmw.sh scripts details).

+Refer to the video recording at [WLS-HYDR DEMO II - RESTORE TO OCI ](https://videohub.oracle.com/media/WLS-HYDR+DEMO+II+-+RESTORE+TO+OCI/1_z7bf055n/379099062) for a detailed drive through the steps for this scenario.

 ## Running "INFRASTRUCTURE CREATION"
 If you want to use the framework simply to create in OCI the artifacts typically required by a highly available WLS/FMW system (see [LIST OF THE RESOURCES](#list-of-the-resources)) follow these steps:

 - Upload to the bastion the SSH keys that will be used in the OCI nodes .
 You need to upload both the SSH private and the SSH public key since those will be used in the new OCI environment.
 Note down the path, you will have to provide it as an input in the sysconfig spreadsheet.